yo-yo-yo-jbo/crypto_modular/README.md

-# Introduction to cryptography - modular arithmetics
+# Introduction to cryptography - basic modular arithmetics
 In the last blogpost we introduced cryptography and dicsussed `Monoalphabetic Substitution Ciphers`.
 We could already see operations that are *cyclic*.
 For example, in Caesar Cipher we *rotated* the letters by 3, which we could imagine as a "circle" with the 26 letters being rotated.
 That kind of rotation and arithmetic operations on it is called `Modular arithmetics`, and while the name sounds scary - some of it is quite straightforward.